Ohio Insure Plan Logo

 & Illustrations

-An annuity is simply a contract with an insurance company.
-There are several types of accounts available depending on your financial needs and goals.
-Fixed, indexed, immediate, deferred, variable and structured annuities are most common.
+There are several types of accounts available depending on your needs and goals.
+Fixed, indexed, income, immediate, deferred, bonus, variable, and structured annuities are most common.

-Annuities are used for growth, as savings vehicles and/or to provide guaranteed income.
-Oftentimes an annuity policy serves multiple purposes.
-They might defer gains now in order to create income during retirement.
+Annuities are used for growth, as savings vehicles, and/or to provide guaranteed income.
+Oftentimes, annuity accounts serve multiple purposes.
+They might defer gains now to create income during retirement.
 We help our clients explore all of their options.

 *A qualified annuity (IRA or 403b) may require a mandatory distribution at age 70 and 1/2.
 You should always consult your accountant for tax advice.